 Database and Database Access Objects

-A relational PostgreSQL database provides a storage for all the core resources: annotations, targets, cached representations, principals and notebooks.
+A PostgreSQL relational database provides storage for all the core resources: annotations, targets, cached representations, principals and notebooks.
 The database contains five main tables; each of them stores a corresponding type of resource.
 A column in a table represents an attribute in the corresponding resource class.
 For instance, any resource class has an attribute id (an identifier of type xml:id).
 This identifier is a part of the URI through which a client accesses an instance of the resource.
 URI has the form <service-uri>/<resource/<id>, e.g. https:/dasish.mpi.nl/api/annotations/e3c834f0-34c4-11e3-aa6e-0800200c9a66.
-Each of five resource tables has its column external id, that keeps identifiers.
+Each of five resource tables has its column external id, that keeps public identifiers.
 From the programming point of view an external identifier is a UUID string generated by the server when a resource, e.g. an annotation, is added to the database.

 Annotation bodies are stored in the table annotation in the column body.

-Further, there is a number of join tables representing the relations between the resources, which are described as relations between the resource classes.
+Furthermore, there is a number of join tables representing the relations between the resources, which are described as relations between the resource classes.
 These relations induce a hierarchy between the resources.
 Indeed, any of the relations can be abstracted to "refers" so that we have that a principal refers to an annotation or a notebook, an annotation refers to a target and a target refers to a cached representation.
 As one can see, cached representations have the lowest position in this hierarchy.
 This hierarchy induces a "cascading" mechanism of adding and deleting resources in the database.
-For instance, removal of an annotation from the database triggers the removal of its targets, except the ones to which other annotations refer to.
-In its turn, removal of the targets triggers removal of all the corresponding cached representations unless some other targets refer to a cached representation under consideration.
+For instance, removal of an annotation from the database triggers the removal of its targets, except for the ones to which other annotations still refer.
+In turn, removal of the targets triggers removal of all the corresponding cached representations unless some other targets refer to a cached representation under consideration.

-Spring Database Access Objects (DAO's) are used to programmatically access the data in the database.
-The DAO mechanism allows to form and call SQL database commands like SELECT, or UPDATE, or INSERT, or DELETE from Java methods.
-Signatures for basic manipulations over resources (retrieving, updating, adding and deleting) are given in the corresponding DAO java interface.
-For instance, AnnotationDao.java interface lists the signatures of all necessary basic operations over the table annotation and the joint tables annotation-targets and annotations-principals-permissions.
-By a basic operation we mean an operation which demands a single SQL command SELECT, or UPDATE, or INSERT, or DELETE.
-The interfaces themselves do not perform any actual work, they just list necessary java methods together with their input and output types.
-Any interface must be implemented by a corresponding java class.
-For instance, add annotation is implemented in JdbcAnnotationDao.java class as a single java method.
+Database Access Objects (DAO's) are used to programmatically access the data in the database.
+The DAO mechanism allows to form and call SQL database commands like SELECT, UPDATE, INSERT, and DELETE from Java methods.
+Methods for basic manipulations over resources (retrieving, updating, adding and deleting) are defined in the corresponding DAO java interface.
+For instance, the AnnotationDao.java interface lists the signatures of all necessary basic operations over the table annotation and the join tables annotation-targets and annotations-principals-permissions.
+By a basic operation we mean an operation which demands a single SQL statement.
+The interfaces are implemented using SpringDAO, which utilises a JDBC connection to access the data store.
+For instance, the add annotation method is implemented in JdbcAnnotationDao.java class as a single java method.
 As one expects, this method forms and calls an INSERT command for the table annotation.